NoImpactNoIdea/NoImpactNoIdea/README.md

 ## 📚 What I'm currently learning

-- AI/ML/Tuning - Or just putting "Powered by AI on everything"
+- AI/ML/Tuning - Putting "Powered by AI on everything"
-- BASH as a hobby
+- BASH
 - Training to leave the office more than once a week

 ## 📫 How to reach me